RianMehta21/Stock-Tracker/README.md

 # Stock Tracker

-A desktop app to track stock purchases, shorts, and calculate profits in real time using Yahoo Finance data.
+A desktop GUI app to track stock purchases, shorts, and calculate profits in real time using Yahoo Finance data.

 ## Features